-Like it or not, some people can’t or don’t want to use condoms.
-We investigate some of the reasons and alternative options.
+Like it or not, some people can’t or won’t use condoms.

 “Tell him if it’s not on, it’s not on!”
-Remember that campaign?
-If you’re over the age of 25 and grew up in Australia, perhaps you’re familiar with this or similar messages from years gone by.
-But does this attitude and approach still hold currency in a brave new world of biomedical prevention?
+You might be familiar with this campaign message from years gone by, but does this approach still hold currency in a brave new world of biomedical HIV prevention?

 Condoms in history

-Although there’s some evidence of condom like devices being used for birth control as far back as the 15th century, it wasn’t until the early 1980s that we figured out they could also help prevent the spread of HIV.
-That’s around about when men who have sex with men first started using them.
+There’s evidence of condom-like devices being used for birth control as far back as the 15th century.
+But it wasn’t until the early ’80s that we figured out they prevent the spread of HIV — which is right about when gay guys first started using them.

-“…it’s undeniable that condoms have, and continue to play a hugely important part in keeping the HIV epidemic and several other STIs at bay.”
+“…it’s undeniable condoms play an important role in keeping HIV and most other STIs at bay.”

-Whether you love them or hate them, it’s undeniable that condoms have, and continue to play a hugely important part in keeping the HIV epidemic and several other STIs at bay.
+Love ’em or hate ’em, it’s undeniable condoms play an important role in keeping HIV and most other STIs at bay.
 What they haven’t done is stopped HIV transmissions altogether.
-So what are some of the biggest reasons why they might not get used?
+So what are some of the reasons they don’t get used?

-- Maintaining an erection while wearing a condom simply isn’t doable
+- Maintaining an erection while wearing a condom isn’t doable

 - Being in a monogamous relationship